-General and administrative expenses in the Total Property Portfolio increased for the three months ended June 30, 2005 compared to June 30, 2004 by \$1.8 million, or 14.08%.
-A majority of the increase is attributed to compensation expense increases during 2005.
-An aggregate of approximately \$0.6 million of the increase is attributable to changes in the form of long-term equity-based compensation, as further described below.
+General and administrative expenses in the Total Property Portfolio increased slightly for the three months ended September 30, 2005 compared to September 30, 2004.
+An aggregate of approximately \$0.5 million of the increase is attributable to changes in the form of long-term equity-based compensation, as further described below.

-Commencing in 2003, we issued restricted stock and/or LTIP Units, as opposed to granting stock options and restricted stock, under the 1997 Stock Option and Incentive Plan as our primary vehicle for employee equity compensation.
-An LTIP Unit is generally the economic equivalent of a share of our restricted stock.
-Employees generally vest in restricted stock and LTIP Units over a five-year term (for awards granted prior to 2003, vesting is in equal annual installments; for those granted in 2003 and beyond, vesting is over a five-year term of 0%, 0%, 25%, 35%, and 40%).
+Commencing in 2003, Boston Properties, Inc. issued restricted stock and/or LTIP Units (at the election of eligible employees), as opposed to granting stock options and restricted stock, under the 1997 Stock Option and Incentive Plan as our primary vehicle for employee equity compensation.
+An LTIP Unit is generally the economic equivalent of a share of Boston Properties, Inc.'s restricted stock.
+Employees generally vest in restricted stock and LTIP Units over a five-year term (for awards granted prior to 2003, vesting is in equal annual installments; for those granted in 2003 and beyond, vesting is over a five-year term of 0%, 0%, 25%, 35%, and

+40%).
 Restricted stock and LTIP Units are valued based on observable market prices for similar instruments.
 Such value is recognized as an expense ratably over the corresponding employee service period.
 LTIP Units which were issued in January 2005 and future LTIP Unit awards will be valued using an option pricing model in accordance with the provisions of SFAS No. 123R.
 To the extent restricted stock or LTIP Units are forfeited prior to vesting, the corresponding previously recognized expense is reversed as an offset to "stock-based compensation."
-Stock-based compensation expense associated with \$6.1 million of equity-based compensation that was granted in January 2003 will generally be expensed ratably as such restricted stock and LTIP Units vests over a five-year vesting period.
-Stock-based compensation associated with approximately \$9.7 million of restricted stock and LTIP Units granted in January 2004 and approximately \$12.5 million of restricted stock and LTIP Unit awards, our expense will continue to increase significantly until 2008 even if there are no future increases in the aggregate value of restricted equity granted each year.
+Equity-based compensation expense associated with \$6.1 million of equity-based compensation that was granted in January 2003 will generally be expensed ratably as such restricted stock and LTIP Units vests over a five-year vesting period.
+Equity-based compensation associated with approximately \$9.7 million of restricted stock and LTIP Units granted in January 2005 will also be incurred ratably as such restricted stock and LTIP Units vest.
+To the extent Boston Properties, Inc. continues to grant restricted stock and LTIP Unit awards, our expense will continue to increase significantly until 2008 even if there are no future increases in the aggregate value of restricted equity granted each year.
 This is because we expense the value of the restricted stock and LTIP Unit awards ratably over the five-year vesting period and a full run-rate will not be achieved until 2008.